KBNLresearch/jprofile/README.md

     Test "comment = 'KB_MASTER_LOSSLESS_01/01/2015'" failed (wrong codestream comment string)
     ####

 Entries in this file are separated by a sequence of 4 '#' characters.
-Note that each line here corresponds to a failed test in the schema (this information is taken from *Probatron*'s output).
+Note that each line here corresponds to a failed test in the schema.
 For images that are identified as not-valid JP2 some additional information from *jpylyzer*'s output is included as well.
 For example:

     F:\test\master\MMUBL07_MTF_GRAY_20121213_01_05.jp2